Structural Integration – Myofascial Spotwork – Reflexology – Manual Lymphatic Drainage

 Reflexology is a specific massage technique performed, traditionally, on the feet and hands.
 More recently, the ears, face, and scalp have been included in this approach.
 It is believed by practitioners that there is a benefit to other parts of the body through working on these extremities.
 This is based on different theories purporting that reflexology may affect the whole body via the stimulation of nerve endings, TCM accupoints, Ayurvedic marma points, and a macrocosm/microcosm philosophy.
 In addition, the fact that we rely on our heads, feet, and hands, for so many routine and repetitive tasks, it makes pragmatic sense to spend some focused work on relieving the accumulated tension in these areas of our bodies.

 Integrated Reflexology may impact the physical, mental, emotional, and spiritual bodies through facilitating deep states of relaxation and balancing, and is most effective when received on a regular basis.
 Learning how to relax and proactively incorporating stress-relieving activities that support the whole system into your healthcare routine builds a foundation that allows an individual to manage stress productively and more efficiently over time.
 Similarly to muscle development, once you start exercising and building muscle tone, it is healthier (and easier) to maintain that tone by exercising regularly than it is to let it go and start from scratch again and again.
-Thus, reflexology sessions are offered in 40 and 60 minute sessions as well as in a series of three, 60 min sessions, intended to be received within a regular interval, which will be determined on individual needs.
+Thus, reflexology sessions are offered in 30, 60 and 90 minute sessions.
+Also available is a 90 minute ‘Swedish Plus’ session which integrates Swedish whole body techniques into the reflexology session.

 Manual Lymphatic Drainage